Leonard-David/Cuts-and-Curls/README.md

 ## 3. Application’s Significance and Importance to the Research Body of Knowledge

-The development of Cuts & Curls is significant for both practical application and academic research:
+The development of Verve Book is significant for both practical application and academic research:

 **Bridging a Critical Research Gap:** Most studies on digital tools for barbers and or hairdressers focus on mature, commercial enterprises.
 This research fills a significant gap by focusing exclusively on student-run micro-enterprises in a developing context, contributing new knowledge about their specific needs and adoption behaviours.